 - Headsets or mic/headphone combos have all sorts of specialty multi-pin connections

 To read more about microphones and the XLR connection, check out my article Why Do Microphones Use XLR Cables?

 This spec will also be labelled as “power supply,” “power requirement,” “phantom power requirements,” “powering,” or some variation of these terms.

-Active microphones require external power in order to function properly.
+Active microphones require external power to function properly.
 There are many powering methods, all of which are specified as DC voltages.

 Microphones require a supply voltage to power the following elements: